-I loved lying on the beach and soaking my feet in that cool clear water.
+I loved lying on the beach and dipping my feet in that cool clear water.
 I could have been happy to spend a week doing nothing else in Polignano a Mare.
 But what I liked best were the views of the Adriatic ocean.
 Priceless!

 Though it was only April, the weather was perfect and the beaches were almost deserted.
 Each day I soaked up the early spring sunshine as I walked to my favorite coffee bar – where I often stayed until evening apertivo hour.
 La dolce far niente (the sweetness of doing nothing) was my daily life.

 If you to go to Polignano A Mare

 I went in April and it was not crowded at all.
 After May, it is packed through the summer.
 Off season is best for some privacy on those beautiful beaches.

 The statue of Domenico Modungo.
 Domenico is a famous singer and a celebrity in Polignano a Mare.
 You’ll know the song, Volare!
 As I write this I can hear that song playing in my head.

 Here are my recommendations for places to eat, drink, and sleep in Polignano A Mare.

 Bar Millenium for the perfect beachside caffe’ (also good for apertivo).

 Mint for fresh vegetables, cheese, wine and salads.
 Don’t miss their cheesecakes!

 Joya Canti di Stagione for heat-busting fruit salads.